Nurturing and strengthening conservation leadership for today and tomorrow

 Funding and administration

 The Trust is administered by WWF South Africa.
-A dedicated part-time fundraiser works in conjunction with the executive manager of marketing and fundraising at the College and bi-annual meetings take place with the chair.
 An annual meeting of the trustees ensures good governance and the success of the Trust.

 Read our latest Annual Report.